-The ISL6402A integrates control circuits for two synchronous buck converters and one linear controller.
-The two synchronous bucks operate out of phase to substantially reduce the input ripple and thus reduce the input filter requirements.
-The chip has four control lines (SS1, $\overline{\text{SD1}}$, SS2, and $\overline{\text{SD2}}$), which provide independent control for each of the synchronous buck outputs.
+The ISL6440 integrates control circuits for two synchronous buck converters.
+The two synchronous bucks operate 180 degrees out of phase to substantially reduce the input ripple and thus reduce the input filter requirements.
+The chip has four control lines (SS1, $\overline{SD1}$, SS2, and $\overline{SD2}$), which provide independent control for each of the synchronous buck outputs.

-The buck PWM controllers employ a free-running frequency of 1.4MHz.
-The current mode control scheme with an input voltage feed-forward ramp input to the modulator provides excellent rejection of input voltage variations and provides simplified loop compensations.
+The PWM controllers employ a free-running frequency of 300kHz.
+The current mode control scheme with an input voltage feed-forward ramp input to the modulator provides excellent rejection of input voltage variations and provides simplified loop compensation.